bewld-devs/devs-talk-api/README.md

   - `composer install`
   - Run your server or built in `php -S localhost:8080`

-And vhalla! just visit /api/v1/users
+And vhalla! just visit `/` or any of the listed endpoints

 ## Current GET Endpoints